-- Shut down the operating system and power down the system. - 2.
-Expose the system drawer by following the instructions in Section 4.1 for a pedestal system or Section 4.2 for a cabinet system. - Remove the cover from the appropriate PCI card cage section of the system drawer.
-See Section 4.3. - 4.
-Install the option card: - a.
-Determine the location of the card.
-See Figure 4-9 for the location of PCI and EISA slots on the PCI 0 and 1 motherboard, and Figure 4-10 for the location of PCI slots on the PCI 2 and 3 motherboard. - Remove and discard the bulkhead filler plate from t he PCI slot. b. - c.
-Insert the card into the connector as shown in Figure 4-11. - d.
-Connect cables and secure the module to the card cage with a Phillips head - 5.
+- 1. Shut down the operating system and power down the system. - 2.
+Expose the system drawer by following the instructions in Section 4.1 for a pedestal system or Section 4.2 for a cabinet system. - 3.
+Remove the cover from the PCI card cage section of the system drawer.
+See Section 4.3.

+- 4. Install the option card: - a.
+Remove and discard the bulkhead filler plate from the PCI slot. - b.
+Insert the card into the connector as shown in Figure 4-9.
+(See Figure 4-10 for the location of PCI and EISA slots.) - Connect cables and secure the module to the card cage with a Phillips head screw. - 5.
 If you installed an EISA card, after powering up the system run the EISA Configuration Utility.
 See Chapter 7.